amitmse/in_Python_/Random_Forest/README.md

 	Bagging mainly focus at getting an ensemble model with less variance than its components whereas boosting and stacking will mainly try to produce strong models less biased than their components (even if variance can also be reduced).

- 	Bootstrap samples: Draw repeated samples from the population, a large number of times.
-	Samples are approximatively independent and identically distributed (i.i.d.).

     	Following techniques are based on Boosting:
 		- AdaBoost (Adaptive Boosting)